Scan the QR code to navigate to this chapter on your device.

 How often do you get to tell textbook authors what you think?
 Now you can.
 And we can take it--we really want to know what you liked and didn't like or what was confusing or helpful.
 (Hey, if we talk the talk of seeking feedback, we should walk the walk, right?)

 So please be sure to take the surveys at the end of each chapter so we can improve our own writing.
 It's for posterity!
-Here's what the four-question surveys look like.
+Here's what the surveys look like.
+We especially like comments about what you liked or didn't.
 Try right now to click on the questions and give us feedback about this chapter--it should only take a couple minutes.